-All the reviews included in the larger review found that an essential element of successful CPDL is creating an overt relevance between the content and participants' day-to-day experiences with pupils and their aspirations for them.
+All the reviews included in the larger review found that an essential element of successful CPDL is creating an overt relevance of the content to its participants and their day-to-day experiences with and aspirations for their pupils.
 All the reviews also noted the importance of CPDL which provides opportunities for recognition of differences between individual teachers and their starting points, and providing opportunities for them both to surface their beliefs and to engage in peer learning and support.